SyncfusionExamples/how-to-add-an-axis-dynamically-to-the-blazor-circular-gauge/README.md

 # Example of dynamically adding an axis in the Syncfusion Blazor Circular Gauge component

 In this Blazor project, we created a sample to show how to add an axis dynamically in the Blazor Circular Gauge.

+In this example, we created a button labelled "Add Axis".
+When this button is clicked, it triggers the AddClick() method.
+In this method, we pushed the value of 200 to the list.
+In order to represent the maximum value for the gauge axes.
+The value from the list can be set in the [Maximum](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.CircularGauge.CircularGaugeAxis.html#Syncfusion_Blazor_CircularGauge_CircularGaugeAxis_Maximum) property of a [CircularGaugeAxis](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.CircularGauge.CircularGaugeAxis.html).
+Now, the CircularGaugeAxis tag is used inside an iterative condition to add the axes dynamically.